 LEAD FEDERAL AGENCY: The Federal Highway Administration, as the lead federal agency, is responsible for all coordination pursuant to applicable federal authorities.

-WATERWAY AND LOCATION OF THE PROPOSED WORK: The proposed project is located in the Middle-Potomac-Anacostia-Occoquan (02070010), Middle Potomac-Catoctin (02070008), and Patuxent (02060006) HUC-8 watersheds in Prince George’s and Montgomery counties, Maryland and Fairfax County, Virginia.
+WATERWAY AND LOCATION OF THE PROPOSED WORK: The proposed project is located in the Middle Potomac-Catoctin (02070008) and Middle-Potomac-Anacostia-Occoquan (02070010) HUC-8 watersheds in Montgomery County, Maryland, and Fairfax County, Virginia.

-I-495 & I-270 MANAGED LANES NEPA STUDY PROJECT PURPOSE: The purpose of the I-495 & I-270 Managed Lanes NEPA Study is to develop a travel demand management solution(s) that addresses congestion, improves trip reliability on I-495 and I-270 within the project limits and enhances existing and planned multimodal mobility.
+I-495 & I-270 MANAGED LANES NEPA STUDY PROJECT PURPOSE: The purpose of the I-495 & I-270 Managed Lanes National Environmental Policy Act (NEPA) Study is to develop a travel demand management solution(s) that addresses congestion, improves trip reliability on I-495 and I-270 within the project limits and enhances existing and planned multimodal mobility.
 The needs for the Study are:

 - Accommodate existing traffic and long-term traffic growth;